 There are two types of people in the world.
 One type enjoys blue cheese, while others stick to cheddar.
 One group enjoys savory koblasniky to sweet kolache, and one type prefers to eat macaroni and cheese with a spoon or a fork.
 There is another defining category of people, and it comes down an age-old question.
 Do you prefer Coca-Cola or Pepsi?
-Of course it's hard to ignore both as each as huge corporations that own most of the brands on store shelves.
+Of course it's hard to ignore both as each are huge corporations that own most of the brands on store shelves.

 However, if it came down to blind taste tests, would you be able to tell the difference between Coke and Pepsi?
 As it turns out, it all comes down to flavor.
 In Malcolm Gladwell's Blink, published in 2005, he broke down the difference in taste and how it plays with people's taste preferences.
 In his research, he even pinpointed the exact difference that causes people to be Team Coke or Team Pepsi.